Ganga Ka Vachan

 Ganga Ki Vachan is a Hindi action film of Bollywood directed by Gulshan Ashte and produced by Manisha Vimal.
 This movie was released on 12 June 1992 under the banner of Vardan Films.

 Plot

-Ganga, an ill-fated girl joined in a dacoit gang after refusal of her husband.
+Ganga, an ill-fated girl joined a dacoit gang after refusal of her husband.
 She falls in love with Vikram, leader of the gang and marries him.
 Another dacoit leader Thakur Dayalu Singh kills Vikram.
 Ganga oaths to avenge the murder of Vikram.